Tooth Extraction Care

 We offer sedation dentistry at our office.
 We highly recommend it if you’re anxious at all about dental care.
 It’s a perfectly safe way to give you a little extra comfort as you enter the procedure.
 When under sedation, you’ll technically be awake.
 However, you’ll be in a calm state and you may not recall any of the procedure.
 This allows our team to communicate with you during the process without you having to endure the discomfort.

-After having your tooth removed, it’s possible you’ll experience some pain or discomfort.
+After having your tooth removed, it’s possible you’ll experience some discomfort.
 However, you can read more below about how post-operative tooth extraction care.
 We have some tips to share that other dentists won’t tell you.
 But first, let’s talk about the cost of a tooth extraction.

 Tooth Extraction Cost